JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol2_2.md

 > You think you are better than the people of Nazareth; you moved away from us, but your brother is a common workman, and your sisters still live among us.
 We know your mother, Mary.
 When are they today?
 We hear big things about you, but we notice that you do no wonders when you come back."
 Jesus answered them: "I love the people who dwell in the city where 1 grew up, and 1 would rejoice to see you all enter the kingdom of heaven, but the doing of the works of God is not for me to determine.
 The transformations of grace are wrought in response to the living faith of those who are the beneficiaries.
 (P. 1686)

-As a student of _The Urantia Book_ for almost 30 years, David Elders has tried to live up to the challenges and responsibilities of its teachings in his personal life as well as within the Brotherhood-Fellowship via service in various functional positions.
+> As a student of _The Urantia Book_ for almost 30 years, David Elders has tried to live up to the challenges and responsibilities of its teachings in his personal life as well as within the Brotherhood-Fellowship via service in various functional positions.
 He and his wife, Marta, who shares this dedication to the teachings, have raised two sons who have embarked on their own family journeys.
+{.is-info}

 # Scientific Predictions of _The Urantia Book_ - Part II